 Sorority life offers so much: friendship, leadership, service, social events and more!
 It is a home away from home for many young women.
 It is a place to grow and mature.
 It provides leadership development and philanthropic opportunities.
 Your sorority sisters become your support network.
 You can lean on them for help.
 You rely on them to get you through good times and bad.
 You support each other.
 And you change and grow to become a better person because of them.
 Joining a sorority is not only going to enrich your college experience; it’s going to provide you with the foundation for a successful life after college.

-- Do you want to learn in the classroom AND grow as a person with new life skills that will help you beyond your years in school?
+- You grow as a person AND gain new life skills that will help you beyond your years at college.